SAP-samples/teched2023-AD266/exercises/ex2/README.md

 1. We will examine the `SignupService` and the `GoalService`.

-2. The `SignupService` is a service that just exposes an action.
+2. The `SignupService` is a service that just exposes an OData v4 action.
 The action takes a `String` session as input.
    ```
    @path: 'SignupService'
    service SignupService {
      action signUp(session: String);
    }
    ```
    The `@path` argument allows you to provide a custom path for the exposed service.